andreasgrv/website/content/posts/mlconf.md

 ### Give us an example then..

 The following is a toy example of a bag of words model with a SVM classifier.
-We will use [scikit-learn](http://scikit-learn.org/stable/) to make this example more realistic, however the classes used could be from any library or module.
-For a simpler example with no external dependencies see the project's [README](https://github.com/andreasgrv/mlconf/blob/master/README.md) file on github.
+We will use [scikit-learn](http://scikit-learn.org/stable/) to make this example more realistic.
-In order to be able to run the example we need to install mlconf and scikit-learn.
+We therefore need to install mlconf and scikit-learn in order to be able to run it.

 #### Installation
 ```bash